2,458 texts in Legends of the Jews (Ginzberg)

 Sometimes, it's not about grand pronouncements or earth-shattering feats from the get-go.
 Sometimes, it starts with simply being a good son.
 Take Gideon, for example.
 Gideon, the j...

-Today, we're diving into a tale from Legends of the Jews by Ginzberg, a collection that draws from the vast ocean of Jewish tradition.
-It's a story of idolatry, defiance, and divin...
+A tale from Legends of the Jews by Ginzberg, a collection that draws from the vast ocean of Jewish tradition.
+It's a story of idolatry, defiance, and divine intervention.
+It revolv...

 He was an outcast, remember?
 Driven from his home by his brothers, he rose to become a mighty warrior.
 When the elders of Gilead needed a leader to fight the Ammonites, they turned...